 Winter is well underway, even here in Texas.
 Although our winters may not be as harsh as our northern neighbors, the cold weather can still cause problems for your eyes.

-Avoid issues with these winter eye care tips from the Houston eye doctors at Berkeley Eye Center.
+Avoid issues such as winter eye allergies, dry eye and more with these tips from the Houston eye doctors at Berkeley Eye Center.

 Combat Dry Eyes